ieeevr/2024-test/contribute/workshops/index.md

     <ul>
         <li>
             The Workshop Proposal is an internal document for decision-making purposes only.
-We strongly encourage submitting the proposal through the following Google form: <a href="https://forms.gle/X6edn7EAeUPtNhzR8">https:&#47;&#47;forms.gle&#47;X6edn7EAeUPtNhzR8</a>
+We strongly encourage submitting the proposal through the following Google form: <a href="https://forms.gle/XQ9rN8rtF2iRyNaJ6">https://forms.gle/XQ9rN8rtF2iRyNaJ6</a>.
         </li>
         <li>
-            However, organisers without access to Google are welcome to email a PDF proposal (two pages max) to the Workshop Chairs at workshops2022 [at] ieeevr.org, which should address:
+            However, organizers without access to Google are welcome to email a PDF proposal (two pages max) to the Workshop Chairs at workshops2023 [at] ieeevr.org, which should address:
             <ul>
                 <li>Workshop title (and acronym if applicable)</li>
                 <li>The goal of organising the workshop</li>